 The Official Competition Jury may award two special mentions.

 Other TIFF awards:

-FIPRESCI Award, offered by a jury of members of the International Federation of Film Critics (FIPRESCI) to a feature in a thematic section designated each year by the artistic director TIFF.
+FIPRESCI Award, offered by a jury of members of the International Federation of Film Critics (FIPRESCI) to a feature film in the Romanian Days section.

 Audience Award, decided by audience vote among the films in the Official Competition.

 Excellence Award, dedicated to an outstanding figure of Romanian cinema.